top of page

 Board of Directors Meeting

 The meeting was called to order by Ed Mattern at 7:02pm at the Fleetwood Clubhouse.
-Other board members in attendance were Susan Hileman, Jim Wilson, and Ann McFadden while Myra Watkins joined via conference call.
-Deb Bridges, Town Council liaison to FLP was not able to attend and board member Mike Erwin was also not present.
+Other board members in attendance were Susan Hileman, Mike Erwin, Jim Wilson, Ann McFadden and Myra Watkins.
+Deb Bridges, Town Council liaison to FLP was able to call in for most of the meeting.

 SECRETARY’S REPORT, TREASURER’S REPORT, 2025 OPERATING BUDGET